Women, these tips will help us improve interview performance

 Download our free eBook “How men and women look for jobs differently”

 It’s really important to start off strong with a succinct and impactful opening statement which clearly outlines your Unique Value Proposition.
 Use facts, achievements and the problems you’ve solved, with metrics to back up your pitch.
 Avoid using phrases such as “I only…” which minimises what you are about to say next.
 Rather than say “I only have 5 years’ experience” when they are looking for eight, replace it with “I have 5 years excellent experience in….”
 Don’t assume that quantity is more important than qualifications.
 If quizzed be ready to defend your position with positive success stories.

 Many women feel that they have to be honest and open in the interview process.
 This is true, there is no value to being dishonest.
 But it’s also important to highlight any transferable skills that might be required by the profile.
 You may not fit the profile exactly but if you have any core skills, emphasise them and how quickly you can learn to adapt to meet their requirements.

 #3 Give metrics

 Women generally struggle with highlighting their successes more than men.
-But there is no need to say "I am really great."
+They feel that it is bragging and pretentious.
+But there is no need to say “I am really great.”
 That is bragging.
-Instead say "I earned the top sales person award for 3 successive years" or "I have exceeded KPIs year on year and was invited to speak at the sector conference because of confidence in my approach."
+Instead say “I earned the top sales person award for 3 successive years” or “I have exceeded KPIs year on year and was invited to speak at the sector conference because of confidence in my approach.”
 If you are in a non P & L role there are still ways to measure your success.
 If you are in HR, talk about speed to hire and increased retention rates.
 In marketing emphasise the success of customer engagement campaigns and response to specific advertising initiatives.
 Everything can be measured, somehow.
-And if you can't measure it - don't mention it.
+And if you can’t measure it – don’t mention it.